chen3feng/uct/README.md

 ## Background

 Many cases, I prefer command line tools because they are fast and easy automation.
-I often write code for UE in VS Code, so I often need to call [UBT](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/BuildTools/UnrealBuildTool/) manually.
+I often write code for UE in VS Code, so I often need to call [UBT](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/BuildTools/UnrealBuildTool/) and editor manually.
-But the its command line interface are very verbose.
+But the their command line interface are very verbose.

-For example, to build a Program:
+For example, to build a program:

 ```console
 G:\MyGame> G:\UnrealEngine-5.1\Engine\Build\BatchFiles\Build.bat Benchmark Win64 Development -Project="G:\MyGame\MyGame.uproject"